-Pursuant to a contract with PFM as a municipal advisor and assumptions from and discussions with DOA, a model is maintained that demonstrates perpetuity of the CWFP.
-Changing market conditions, funding commitments from EPA, and other factors have continuous impacts on this model.
-In addition, DOA maintains its own model as a check and balance.
-Both models provide guidance for the long-term financial health of the CWFP.
+Pursuant to a contract with PFM as a municipal advisor and assumptions from and discussions with DOA, the CWFP maintains a capacity model.
+The model demonstrates that (1) the CWFP maintains a fund balance above the cumulative capitalization grants plus state match minus principal forgiveness, administration, and technical assistance, and (2) debt service on the CWFP revenue bonds exceeds 120%.
+Changing market conditions, funding commitments from EPA, and other factors have continuous impacts on this model's balance.
+The model provides guidance for the long-term financial health of the CWFP.

-The amount of loans and principal forgiveness the CWFP expects to award in SFY 2023 will exceed the amount of the total FFY 2022 federal grants received by the CWFP.
+The amount of loans and principal forgiveness the CWFP expects to award in SFY 2024 will exceed the amount of the total FFY 2023 federal grants received by the CWFP.
 The CWFP is part of the State's Environmental Improvement Fund, which provides leveraged financing for the CWFP.
-As a result, Wisconsin issues loans in total that exceed the annual federal capitalization grant.
-Based on recent modeling, Wisconsin currently has the capacity and capability to fund all the projects expected to apply in SFY 2023.
-A dollar amount is not identified because it is directly related to the actual needs of customers, which vary from year to year.
-While the above is true for this year, continued growth in demand for the CWFP may require funding limitations in future years.
+Based on recent modeling making several assumptions, additional bond sales, cap grant awards, and interest rates charged to future borrowers, the CWFP currently has an estimated capacity of \$370,000,000.